s0rta/revengate-new/roadmap.md

 - [x] Monte Carlo simulator
   - [x] global flag to disable animations (wire inside Actor.is_unexposed())

+## v0.9.3
+UX:
+- [x] single-tap does not chat with foes
+- [x] highlight where you can make a single-tap action

+Items:
+- [x] similar items are grouped together in the inventory screen

+Combat:
+- [x] ranged attacks with daggers
+- [x] Tracking is triggered by perception
+- [x] damage numbers in the message log
+- [x] healing spell (monsters only)

 ## V0.10
+- [ ] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
 - [ ] Godot 4.1
 - [ ] async preload most shaders to speedup startup
 - [ ] more spells
-  - [x] healing
   - [ ] zap
 - [ ] healing strategy is based on health-%, not absolute number of HPs
-- [x] one-tap does not chat with foes

 Items:
+- [ ] gifted items stack properly with non-gifted items
 - [ ] potion of absinthe
 - [ ] "magical" tag replaces the magical flag
-- [x] similar items are grouped together in the inventory screen
-  - [x] toggle pops the item from the stack
-  - [x] drop and toss re-equips the next item from the stack

 Combat:
-- [x] ranged attacks with daggers
 - [ ] TribalTerritorial uses perception rather than dist()
-- [ ] Tracking is triggered by perception
-- [x] damage numbers in the message log

-UI:
-- [x] highlight where you can make a one-tap action

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]